 Commentary: Translation technology is useful, but should not replace learning languages

-Learning another language has benefits that go beyond those our newfound ability to translate in real time using technology like the Google Pixel earbuds offers, says University of Queensland’s Michael Haugh.
+Learning another language has benefits that go beyond those our newfound ability to translate in real time, says University of Queensland’s Michael Haugh.

 BRISBANE: For many years now, there have been calls for people to learn languages, particularly Asian languages, as the world economy pivots to the Asia Pacific.